Boscia.jl: A review and tutorial: Examples and computational results

 Note that an objective does not need to be set; it is supplied during the solving process by the framework.
 Once the optimizer is set with \texttt{JuMP} or \texttt{MathOptInterface}, it has to be wrapped in a dedicated LMO for \texttt{JuMP} models. \begin{jllisting}[language=julia, style=jlcodestyle]{} lmo = FrankWolfe.MathOptLMO(optimizer) \end{jllisting} Next is the definition of the function and its gradient.
 Neither Boscia nor the underlying Frank-Wolfe methods require a symbolic expression of the cost function or the gradient.
 They can be given as black-box functions.
 For the function, it receives the point to evaluate the function on and we expect the objective value as a return value.
 For the gradient, it receives the storage array to write the gradient into for effective memory usage and the point at which to evaluate the gradient.
 Finally, we can call the solver itself:

 The \lstinline{solve} call only requires the function, its gradient\footnote{Julia convention: If functions change their input parameters, an exclamation mark is appended to the function name.} and the LMO.
 The settings will be created by default but can be customized as shown above.
-The algorithm returns the solution, the LMO wrapped in a \lstinline{TimeTrackingLMO} object and a result dictionary containing logging and trajectory data.
+The algorithm returns the solution, the LMO wrapped in a \lstinline{TimeTrackingLMO}\footnote{A wrapper applied by the framework which tracks statistics like number of LMO calls and running time of individual LMO calls.} object and a result dictionary containing logging and trajectory data.

 A downside to the model \eqref{eq:ndta} is the presence of the linking constraints $y_e = 0 \Rightarrow x_e \leq 0$.
 The larger the network, the more expensive the call to a MIP solver becomes.
 The performance of the framework depends on the computational cost of the LMO, hence relatively cheap LMOs are preferred.
 Thus, \citet{2024_SharmaHendrychBesanconPokutta_NetworkdesignMicoFrankwolfe} suggested an alternative formulation based on a penalty approach.